-Accounting: Summer Scholars Session I
+Accounting Summer Scholars Session I

 From Wall Street to Main Street, accounting shapes and informs all aspects of life.
 This course introduces students to fundamental accounting concepts and processes in addition to the important roles that CPAs (certified public accountants) play with every type of organization, from the local flower shop to the multi-national pharmaceutical company.